suffolklibraries/sljekyll/_recurrents/bury-top-time.md

 ---
-recurrent-title: "Top Time: events and activities for older people"
+recurrent-title: "Top Time: for ages 55+"
+recurrent-description: Enjoy a range of activities with a cup of tea or coffee.
 recurrent-day: Friday
 recurrent-times: 1000-1200
 recurrent-location: bury-st-edmunds-library